gitlabhq/gitlabhq/README.md

 * [Mailing list](https://groups.google.com/forum/#!forum/gitlabhq) and [Stack Overflow](http://stackoverflow.com/questions/tagged/gitlab) are the best places to ask questions.
 For example you can use it if you have questions about: permission denied errors, invisible repos, can't clone/pull/push or with web hooks that don't fire.
 Please search for similar issues before posting your own, there's a good chance somebody else had the same issue you have now and has resolved it.
 There are a lot of helpful GitLab users there who may be able to help you quickly.
 If your particular issue turns out to be a bug, it will find its way from there to a fix.

-* [Unofficial #gitlab IRC on Freenode](http://www.freenode.net/) is another way to get in touch with other GitLab users who may be able to help you.

 * [Feedback and suggestions forum](http://feedback.gitlab.com) is the place to propose and discuss new features for GitLab.

 * [Contributing guide](https://github.com/gitlabhq/gitlabhq/blob/master/CONTRIBUTING.md) describes how to submit pull requests and issues.
 Pull requests and issues not in line with the guidelines in this document will be closed.

 * [Support subscription](http://www.gitlab.com/subscription/) connects you to the knowledge of GitLab experts that will resolve your issues and answer your questions.

-* [Consultancy](http://www.gitlab.com/consultancy/) allows you hire GitLab experts for installations, upgrades and customizations.
+* [Consultancy](http://www.gitlab.com/consultancy/) from the GitLab experts for installations, upgrades and customizations.

+* [#gitlab IRC channel](http://www.freenode.net/) on Freenode is unofficial but offers a way to get in touch with other GitLab users who may be able to help you.

+* [Book](http://www.packtpub.com/gitlab-repository-management/book) written by GitLab enthousiast Jonathan M. Hethey is unofficial but it offers a good overview.

 ### Getting in touch